gfickel/alpr/README.md

 It is composed of two networks:

 1. Detection: heavily inspired on [SCRFD](https://arxiv.org/abs/2105.04714).
 Changed the backbone and neck, however the main ideas remains.
-It is finding both the plate bounding box using the Integral regression from [TinaFace](https://arxiv.org/abs/2011.13183) that is just a tidy slower but more accurate, and the plate corners with a simple regression head.
+Uses Integral regression from [TinaFace](https://arxiv.org/abs/2011.13183) for plate bounding box.
+It is just a tidy slower but more accurate.
+The plate corners with a simple regression head proposed on SCRFD.
-2. OCR: given a licence plate detection, I'm using [MaskOCR](https://arxiv.org/abs/2206.00311) to read it.
-It is one of the state of the art OCRs with a really good CPU runtime also.
+2. OCR: Implements [MaskOCR](https://arxiv.org/abs/2206.00311) for plate text recognition.
+It is one of the state of the art OCRs with a really good CPU performance.

-Given an image, first we use the Detection network.
-Then, for every detected license plate, we crop it and send it to the OCR.
+The pipeline processes images sequentially: first detecting license plates, then performing OCR on each detected plate region.
 Quite simple and somewhat fast.

 ## Datasets